Junior School Pastoral Care

 Effective behaviour management is essential in developing an environment where students feel safe.
 Appropriate behaviour is identified and celebrated whilst inappropriate behaviour is managed in a positive and consistent manner.

-Our RAVE/Philosophy program allows students to explore values through the context of scripture.
+Our Religious and Values Education (RaVE) / Philosophy program allows students to explore values through the context of scripture.
 Teachers are able to flexibly focus on relevant issues each week as well as allowing students to engage with scripture through inquiry.
 Questioning, thinking and discussion skills are explicitly taught and applied throughout the curriculum.

 Mindfulness and wellbeing is an integral part of our curriculum and children and teachers alike are encouraged to spend some time each day in reflection.